UEFA Football Law Programme (UEFA FLP)

 Estimated hours of learning:

 Every second year.
-Third intake starts in autumn 2019
+Fourth intake in autumn 2021

 Istanbul (Turkey), Rijeka (Croatia), Venice (Italy) and Nyon (Switzerland)

-€7,900 (covered by UEFA for representatives of its member associations)
+€7,900 (covered by UEFA for representatives of UEFA member associations)

 Number of participants